 Batboy, at one time or another, was believed to have been captured, dead, have faked his death, faked his death along with Elvis, discovered Santa Claus, dated J-Lo, become a Republican, converted to Judaism, worked with the government under highest secrecy, joined a band, fathered bat-children, and more.

-So, given that this is the reputable newspaper that gave us all this valuable information, why wouldn’t we believe that they would be a credible source when it comes to demonic possession of dogs?
+So, given that this is the paper that gives us “the world’s only reliable news,” why wouldn’t we believe that they would be a credible source when it comes to demonic dogs?

 Father Brett Rollins is represented by the Weekly World News as being an expert out of Charlotte, South Carolina.
-Apparently he knows a lot about the indications of demonic possession in dogs.
+Apparently he knows a lot about demonic dogs.